-Advice has been produced by BMUS in the document Justification of Ultrasound Requests (2017) to give best practice guidance to ultrasound providers.
-It is intended to support primary care physicians and ultrasound providers in the appropriate selection of patients for whom ultrasound would be beneficial in terms of diagnosis and or disease management [BMUS log-in required].
+Advice has been produced by BMUS in the document Justification of ultrasound requests (2022) to give best practice guidance to ultrasound providers.
+It is intended to support primary care physicians and ultrasound providers in the appropriate selection of patients for whom ultrasound would be beneficial in terms of diagnosis and or disease management.